 |Rev. E. N. Dicken||Edward Reiley||Thomas S. Noble||J. S. Ducker||John Nelson|

 We'd argue that before TV and radio, Newport residents were more likely to be more well read than we are today, more social than we are today, drunker than we are today, and more likely to attend church than we are today.
+We'd also argue they were smarter.

 |Ten Newport slaves escape in 1853, here. (pdf)||“Mrs. General Taylor loses three slaves to the underground railroad, here.
 Gen. Taylor loses at least one, here.|